Welcome to Acupuncture That Works, a very different kind of Acupuncturist now open in Chester.

 “With a fear of needles, my last resort was to try acupuncture!
 Best decision I have made.” – MF

 Acupuncture in Chester

-We have realised that there is a great demand for Acupuncture in Chester and Tina and the team provide a comprehensive acupuncture service for all areas in Chester.
+We have realised that there is a great demand for Acupuncture in Chester, and Emma and the team provide a comprehensive acupuncture service for all areas in Chester.
 We hold regular clinics across the North West so if you can’t come to our clinic in Chester then please call us to find out about appointments in our Northwich, Ashton-under-Lyne and Salford clinics.

 Acupuncture That Works in Chester

 Acupuncture That Works in Chester is a new type of Acupuncturist, where we use traditional Chinese methods with a modern twist.
 We don’t claim to be better than Western medicine, but instead, prefer to work with it, as we believe that there is more than one way to treat your complaint and we work with you to help you improve.
 If you want to find out more about Acupuncture That Works in Chester then please feel free to call us on 0800 051 76 88.

 “I had my first ever acupuncture session with Emma Guy, she shared some incredible insights into acupuncture and took her time to find out what would be the best approach for my personal needs. ” – CR